sirgitfidl/patreon-to-dropbox/README.md

 - If you see an `invalid_grant` error, that could be related to a bad refresh token, you may need to regenerate the token

 # FAQ
-- What happens if a patron doesn't have a Dropbox associated email account?
+- What happens if a patron doesn't have a Dropbox account?

   They'll be able to view and download any files shared even without a Dropbox account.